 The Department of Social Services helps elders or dependent adults remain safely in their homes, through our three Adult Services programs: Adult Protective Services, In-Home Supportive Services and Public Authority.

 Adult Protective Services Program provides emergency intervention to dependent adults and seniors.
 We investigate allegations of abuse, intervene when necessary, and provide community resources and education.
-Services are provided without regard to income, to assure that elderly and dependent adults who live in the community and who are in danger of neglect, abuse or exploitation receive prompt intervention to investigate and mitigate abuse.

 The In-Home Supportive Services (IHSS) Program helps pay for services provided to aged, blind, or disabled individuals who are limited in their ability to care for themselves and cannot live at home safely without in-home care.
 IHSS is considered an alternative to out-of-home care, such as nursing homes or board and care facilities.